-2. Showcase your point of view!
+2. Have a point of view!

-3. Research the brands/collections before you interview.
+3. Research the brand before you interview.

 4. Keep up with technology and how it effects trends.